The Bankrate promise

-Depending on your lender, there may be a minimum or maximum withdrawal requirement after your account is opened.
-Your lender may also offer access to those funds in a variety of ways, including through an online transfer, writing a check or using a credit card connected to your account.
+Depending on your lender, there might be a minimum or maximum withdrawal requirement after your account is opened.
+Your lender might also offer access to those funds in a variety of ways, including through an online transfer, writing a check or using a credit card connected to your account.

 A HELOC also has two phases: the draw period and the repayment period.
-During the determined draw period, which is typically 10 years, you may withdraw money from your account to be used as you see fit.
-Your lender may require you to make small interest-only payments.
+During the draw period, borrowers can withdraw money from the line of credit and need to make interest-only payments.
 (However, you can make larger payments if desired.)
 The draw period usually lasts for 10 years.

 Pros and cons of using a HELOC for medical expenses

-A HELOC might sound like the best solution for medical expenses, but you should consider the pros and cons carefully before you make a decision.
+A HELOC might sound like the solution to wiping out medical expenses, but consider the pros and cons carefully before you tap your home’s equity.

-- Flexible repayment options.
-The timeline for your HELOC can vary depending on the amount you borrow and your lender, but the total time can last up to 30 years.
-During the first 10 years, you may only be required to make small payments towards your interest with the option to put down more towards the principal.
+- There are flexible repayment options.
+The timeline for your HELOC can vary depending on the amount you borrow and your lender, but typically lasts 20 years or 30 years.
+During the first 10 years, you might only be required to make small payments towards your interest with the option to put down more towards the principal.
 The extra money you put down during the draw period is still available to you.

 - You could lose your home.
-The biggest drawback of a HELOC: It’s a secured loan, meaning you could lose your home if you don’t make timely payments.
-Defaulting on your HELOC could lead to foreclosure, depending on your lender and how much equity you hold in your home.
+The biggest drawback of a HELOC: It’s a secured loan, meaning you could lose your home to foreclosure if you don’t make timely payments.

 - It’s still debt.
-Using a HELOC for medical expenses is still replacing debt with more debt.
-You worked hard and most likely spent years building equity in your home and when you have to pay the HELOC back, you’ll be making mortgage and HELOC payments at the same time.
-Another potential problem is that if housing prices drop, you could owe more on your home than it’s worth (in other words, have negative equity).
+Using a HELOC for medical expenses essentially replaces unsecured debt with secured debt.
+When you have to pay the HELOC back, you might find you’re making mortgage and HELOC payments at the same time.
+Another serious thorn: If home values fall, you could owe more on your home than it’s worth (in other words, have negative equity).

 - Your lender could require a balloon payment.
-Your HELOC could also come with a balloon payment.
-This is a large lump-sum payment of the outstanding balance that some lenders may require at the end of the loan’s term.
+Your HELOC might come with a balloon payment, a large lump-sum payment of the outstanding balance that some lenders require at the end of the loan’s term.
 Generally, a balloon payment is more than twice the loan’s average monthly payment, and often it can be tens of thousands of dollars.

-- You may not be able to refinance if you haven’t repaid your HELOC.
-Once you take out a HELOC for medical expenses, you may have to get approval from your HELOC lender to refinance your mortgage loan, which your lender may refuse.
-If your HELOC lender refuses to let you refinance, you may need to pay off the HELOC first.
+- You might not be able to refinance if you haven’t repaid your HELOC.
+Once you take out a HELOC for medical expenses, you might have to get approval from your HELOC lender to refinance your mortgage loan, which your lender could refuse until you pay off the line of credit.

 - You’ll have a variable interest rate.
 HELOCs usually come with variable interest rates, meaning your interest rate on the outstanding balance can fluctuate based on the federal funds rate.
 If you take out a HELOC for medical expenses with a low variable interest rate, there’s a chance you could pay more in the future.

 - Comparison shop.
 Even if you have health insurance, you can still comparison shop for a healthcare provider.
-If you have a preferred provider option (PPO) health insurance plan, your insurer will pay for most of the medical costs when you use a doctor or hospital that is part of the insurance company’s preferred network of providers.
+If you have a preferred provider option (PPO) health insurance plan, you’ll pay less visiting a doctor or hospital that’s part of your insurer’s preferred network of providers.

 - Negotiate with your doctor’s office.
-It doesn’t hurt to negotiate with the billing department of the hospital or doctor’s office.
 If a medical bill is too high, getting a discount might be as simple as calling your doctor’s billing department.

 - Establish a payment plan.
-Ask the billing office to be put on a payment plan.
-More often than not, staff may be able to work with you to create a plan with manageable payments.
+Ask the billing office for payment plan.
+More often than not, health care staff want to work with you to create a plan for manageable payments.

 - Review your health coverage.
 Go over your health insurance policy to see what’s covered and what isn’t.
 All covered expenses should be paid for by your provider.

-- Establish a health savings account.
-You can open a health savings account, or HSA, to save tax-free money to pay out-of-pocket medical expenses.
+- Establish a health savings account (HSA).
+If your insurance plan allows, take advantage of an HSA to save tax-free money to pay out-of-pocket medical expenses.

 - Claim tax deductions for medical expenses.
-If your unreimbursed, out-of-pocket medical bills exceeded 7.5 percent of your adjusted gross income, you may be able to deduct medical expenses from your taxes.
+If your unreimbursed, out-of-pocket medical bills exceeded 7.5 percent of your adjusted gross income, you might be able to deduct medical expenses from your taxes.